Water and Livelihood

 Jal Jeevan Mission (Partner Chhattisgarh State Government)

-Chaupal is supporting the implementation of the Jal Jeevan Mission, a Government of India initiative aimed at ensuring safe and sustainable drinking water for every rural household and public institution, including schools, Anganwadi centres, health centres, and Gram Panchayat buildings.
-In Surguja district of Chhattisgarh, Chaupal is implementing this project in 207 villages of Lakhanpur block and Lundra block in collaboration with the Public Health Engineering Department and the Department of Drinking Water and Sanitation.
-The project focuses on community awareness and participation to promote safe drinking water practices and strengthen local capacity for sustainable water management, contributing to the mission’s vision of “Har Ghar Jal” – safe drinking water for every rural household.
+Chaupal supports the implementation of the Jal Jeevan Mission to ensure safe and sustainable drinking water for every rural household and public institution, including schools, Anganwadi centres, health centres, and Gram Panchayat buildings.
+In Surguja district, the initiative is being carried out across 207 villages in Lakhanpur and Lundra blocks, focusing on community awareness, participation, and strengthening local capacities for sustainable water management.
+The effort promotes safe drinking water practices and contributes to the vision of “Har Ghar Jal”, ensuring access to safe drinking water for every rural household.